-A wide range of elected officials, labor leaders, and community advocates have championed the President's nomination of Su trample on the rights of workers."
+A wide range of elected officials, labor leaders, and community advocates have championed the President's nomination of Su.

 United Food and Commercial Workers said, "UFCW has had the pleasure to work with Julie in her role as CA Labor Secretary where we saw first-hand her commitment to workers' rights.
 We look forward to working with her in the coming years."